gparraMstr/censys-assessment/README.md

    - These credentials are never sent to or accessible from the frontend, preventing potential misuse by malicious actors.

 2. **Centralized API Communication**:
-   - All communication with the Censys REST API is routed through the backend.
+   - All communication with the Censys Search REST API is routed through the backend.
    - This ensures that API requests and responses are sanitized and controlled by the backend, reducing the risk of direct manipulation.

 3. **Request Validation**: